WebAssembly/tool-conventions/Linking.md

-Note that for all relocation types, the bytes being relocated (from `offset` to `offset + 5` for LEB/SLEB relocations or `offset + 4` for I32) must lie within the section to which the relocation applies.
-The bytes being relocated may not overlap the boundary between the section's chunks, where such a distinction exists (it may not for custom sections).
+Note that for all relocation types, the bytes being relocated (from `offset` to `offset + 5` for LEB/SLEB relocations or `offset + 4` for I32) must lie within the section to which the relocation applies (as offsets are relative to the section's body, this means that they cannot be too large).
+In addition, the bytes being relocated may not overlap the boundary between the section's chunks, where such a distinction exists (it may not for custom sections).
 For example, for relocations applied to the CODE section, a  relocation cannot straddle two functions, and for the DATA section relocations must lie within a data element's body.